Framework Integrations

 Auto-instrument + LangChain callback together

-If you want to be safe — auto-instrument catches the LLM call, callback catches things the patcher might miss — just keep both.
-The callback's de-dup logic handles it:
+In Python, you can keep both — auto-instrument catches the LLM call, the callback catches things the patcher might miss — and the callback's de-dup logic decides per call which one meters.

 pg = Paygent.init(api_key="...") # auto_instrument=True (default)